 TM monitoring is a way of keeping an eye on your unique trademark in order to maintain its enforceability.
 Therefore, only registration of the trademark won’t help if not followed by persistent trademark monitoring.
 For doing so many efficient tools are there to provide you with this service.
 These include:

-- AdWords: Google AdWords or AdWords Key Planner allows clients to scan terminologies.
+Google AdWords or AdWords Key Planner allows clients to scan terminologies.
 The Google AdWords relates to online advertisement whereas, the key planner looks for terminologies of the web traffic.
 First, look for the keyword in Google Adwords to see if anyone is using your or a similar trademark.
 The next step is to look for it in the keyword planner to check the number of individuals looking for your trademark.

-- Google Search: it is also an easy approach to find your trademark.
+It is also an easy approach to find your trademark.
 You simply need to type your trademark in the Google search bar.
 If your trademark is a design, you can look for it on Google images.
 Although it is an easy approach, it will consume a lot of time for performing a thorough approach.
 Hence, you as an entrepreneur can go for a third-party professional help as this will save a lot of time and will provide trusted results.

-- Google Alerts: as the name suggests is a tool that helps you to set up periodic automated search results.
+As the name suggests is a tool that helps you to set up periodic automated search results.
 It sends notifications on your email address whenever it comes across similar and/or new content that you are looking for.

-- TESS: the USPTO offers a search system known as The Trademark Electronic Search System or TESS.
+The USPTO offers a search system known as The Trademark Electronic Search System or TESS.
 It is a computerized search system that enables you to perform trademarks search based on different variables.
 You can simply add terms and pictures to produce results.
 It is also a TM monitoring tool as strong as a Trademark Search tool.

-- Madrid Monitor: This System allows you to monitor International TM applications and trademarks that are already in use.
+This System allows you to monitor International TM applications and trademarks that are already in use.
 Moreover, at Madrid Monitor, you can find simple, advanced, real-time and image search modes for complete search results.

 Why Trust The Trademark Watch Company?